Eventing schoolmaster left on road – dead

 - Does the driver have a CDL (Class A or B)?

 - What kind of rig do they haul horses in?
-When was the last time it was inspected?
+Last inspection date?
 How tall?
 Stall width?

 - What is the driver’s horse experience and horse shipping experience?
 Safety record?